Canon Elementary School District: History

+The school district's history started circa 1898.

 Beginning in 1974 and through 1976 there was a political conflict over allegations of moving mail to the wrong place and antagonizing a faculty member, targeting the board of education's clerk, who stated that the accusations had no merit.
 This spilled into a conflict between factions of board members.
 The conflict continued into 1978, and the accused board member expressed hope that after an election, the conflicts would subside.